Timberwolves vs. Thunder: Betting Trends, Record ATS, Home/Road Splits

 Timberwolves Betting Records & Stats

-- Minnesota's games this season have featured more combined points than this contest's total of 228.5 points 42 times.
+- In 42 games this season, Minnesota and its opponents have scored more than 228.5 total points.

-- The average point total in Minnesota's outings this year is 231.6, 3.1 more points than this game's over/under.
+- Minnesota has an average total of 231.6 in its games this year, 3.1 more points than this matchup's over/under.

-- Minnesota has been the favorite in 37 games this season and won 20 (54.1%) of those contests.
+- Minnesota has won 20, or 54.1%, of the 37 games it has played as the favorite this season.

-- Minnesota has a record of 12-8, a 60% win rate, when it's favored by -225 or more by bookmakers this season.
+- Minnesota has a record of 12-8, a 60% win rate, when it's favored by -225 or more by sportsbooks this season.

-- The moneyline for this contest implies a 69.2% chance of a victory for the Timberwolves.
+- The Timberwolves have a 69.2% chance to win this game based on the implied probability of the moneyline.

+- Oklahoma City has combined with its opponent to score more than 228.5 points in 51 of 82 games this season.

+- So far this year, Oklahoma City has compiled a 47-34-0 record against the spread.

 Timberwolves vs. Thunder Over/Under Stats